Creatures of Circumstance

 Creatures of Circumstance is a collection of 15 short stories by the British writer W. Somerset Maugham, first published by William Heinemann in 1947.
 It was the last collection of stories prepared by the writer.

-In his introduction, Maugham writes, "Some of theses stories were written long ago, but I have left them as they were, for I did not think I could make them more readable by bringing them up to date... one story was written during the war and others since its close.
+In his introduction, Maugham writes, "Some of these stories were written long ago, but I have left them as they were, for I did not think I could make them more readable by bringing them up to date... one story was written during the war and others since its close.
 They have all been published in magazines."

 The stories

 "The Colonel's Lady"

 Evie is the wife of George Peregrine, a country gentleman and retired colonel; she publishes a book of poetry, which unexpectedly becomes successful.
 Readers of the book, including the colonel, realize that the poems describe a passionate affair that ended long ago.
 This embarrasses the colonel; however his solicitor advises him to do nothing.
 (This was one of the stories by Maugham dramatized in the film Quartet.)